-While certain coastal states have also shown particularly rapid growth in terms of policy count in recent years, in 2008 and 2009 policy counts did flatten out in some states such as Florida and Louisiana, as depopulation plans took effect and new construction slowed due to a deteriorating economy and credit crunch.
+While certain coastal states have shown particularly rapid growth in terms of policy count over the years, more recently policy counts have declined in some states such as Florida and Louisiana, as depopulation plans have taken effect.
 Under these plans state-run insurers can transfer policies back to private insurers, subject to regulatory approval.